 Amalgam vs. Tooth Colored Fillings

 This isn’t the only reason many people are moving away from amalgam fillings.
-There are many others, and understanding why will help you decide if you should not only seek tooth colored fillings and have the amalgam cavities replaced.
+Holistic dentistry has recommended removal of amalgam fillings for over 30 years.
+There are many others, and understanding why will help you decide if you should not only seek tooth colored cavities and have the amalgam fillings replaced.

 While this has already been noted, it’s worth mentioning again.
 Amalgam filings are highly noticeable in the mouth.
 Tooth-colored fillings are not because they are white.
 Only if someone really looks at the teeth will they notice there is a filling.

 Some people are allergic to metal and when they receive amalgam fillings they end up with a bothersome reaction.
+Amalgam fillings are not recommended by biological dentistry.
 Unfortunately, many people don’t know it’s their metal fillings that is causing them so much grief and it can be years before a dentist points out that their physical issues may be because of their fillings.
+Amalgam fillings contain mercury, silver, copper and tin.
+These metals break down over time as they corrode.

-Metal allergies are not a concern when people choose tooth colored fillings.
-They are made of ceramic material.
+Metal allergies are usually not a concern when people choose tooth colored fillings.
+They are made of composite resins.
+Some composite resin fillings contain BPAs, but most current materials are BPA free.
+New tooth colored filling materials are made of a ceramic resin material.
+These resins have fewer chemicals and cause fewer reactions.

 Amalgam fillings contain mercury in them.
 This mercury can be toxic in large amounts.
+Are amalgam fillings safe to have in you mouth?
 While the filling itself may not cause an issue, it can contribute to the total amount of mercury in the body if someone is exposed to it in other ways.
 When mercury fillings are removed is should be done safely using the IAOMT protocol for amalgam filling removal.

 When using ceramic fillings, less of the tooth needs to be removed when compared to how much needs to be removed with metal fillings.
 This means that the tooth natural structure remains more intact.